terminalnode/mrfreeze/README.md

 * **!ink**       - Attempt to bring the ink look-up used on r/fountainpens to discord.

 ### Various
-* **!temp** will be turned into a function constantly looking through messages for temperature statements.
-* * The temperature function is now live, but will be expanded upon later.
 * Add an is_owner() check to the cmds_owner cog.
 * Make links in cmds_brag cog embedded.
 Link for how to do this in cog.